HailToDodongo/tiny3d/README.md

 Tiny3D comes with a build-in model format and an importer for GLTF files.<br>
 In order to best use the N64 hardware, it is recommended to use [Fast64](https://github.com/Fast-64/fast64).<br>

-> **Note**: Due to internal changes in the GLTF exporter, only blender up to version 4.0 is supported at the moment.<br>
+> **Note**: Due to internal changes in the GLTF exporter, vanilla exports after 4.0 may be broken.<br>
-Exporting embedded texture may also cause issues, so it's recommended to use files.

-You can find blender in version 4.0 here: https://download.blender.org/release/Blender4.0/
+Fast64 fixes this, so using the newest version is recommended.

 At the moment only fast64 materials are supported.<br>
 For this to work, custom properties export must be enabled.<br>